xcsnowcity/comicLLM/README.md

 ### Core Functionality
 - 🎨 **Smart Text Extraction** - Uses vision-capable LLMs to identify and extract text in proper reading order
 - 🌐 **Intelligent Translation** - English to Chinese translation with cultural context and explanations
-- 📚 **Batch Processing** - Process multiple comic pages at once with smart ordering
-- 🔄 **Progressive Display** - See results as each page completes processing
+- 📚 **Comic Book Management** - Organize translations into sessions with progress tracking
+- 🔄 **Translation History** - View and navigate through all your translated pages
 - 📤 **Multiple Export Formats** - Save translations as JSON, TXT, or Markdown

 ### User Experience
+- 🌍 **Multilingual Interface** - Full Chinese and English UI support with instant switching
 - 🔒 **Privacy First** - Fully local operation, your data never leaves your device
 - 🌙 **Dark Mode** - Beautiful UI that adapts to your system theme
 - 🎯 **Smart File Ordering** - Automatic filename-based sorting with manual reordering